 I’ve been in Brazil for the last couple of weeks staying at the Windtown hotel & kite school and having been back surround by newbies, leaving to master these frustrating first steps, it got me thinking once again about the one thing that will make the most difference to getting a wobbly kiter in control of her kite and board.
-I made a couple of suggestions to some of these new kiters and one answer in particular proved to be a turning point for all of them…
+I made a couple of suggestions to some of these new kiters and one answer, in particular, proved to be a turning point for all of them…

-The Answer: Getting your shoulders back.
+The Answer: Getting your shoulders back, hips forward.

 But lets backtrack slightly.

 What are you currently doing?

 You are effectively balancing on the board during your first runs, getting used to flying the kite, understanding where it generates power and where you lose it.
 Getting a feeling for the board under your feet.
 But basically, you are performing a fine balancing act keeping yourselves moving forward whilst standing precariously on the board!

 You want to get the weight off the board, this will stop you from having to balance on the board.
 You get your weight off by transferring it onto the kite, this will free your legs and feet, allowing them to act like suspension, rolling over the uneven surface of the water.